Mushrooms of California

 The cat’s tongue mushroom gets its name from the shape of the cap as well as its texture.
 They’re also called jelly hogs.
 You’ll find them growing on branches and dead logs.
 While you don’t want to eat them raw, they’re edible and often candied.

 Chanterelle mushrooms are delicious and therefore heavily foraged.
-You can even find them in most grocery stores in Northern California.
-They smell of apricots and have a firm, meaty texture and slightly sweet flavor.
+You can even find them in most specialty grocery stores and upscale markets in Northern California.
+They’re beautiful fungi that smell of apricots and have a firm, meaty texture and slightly sweet flavor.
 Overall, a very mellow mushroom.
-I like them sautéed and folded into scrambled eggs with ham or in a simple sauce with white wine, shallots and butter — perfect atop a local grass-fed steak.
+Prepare them simply to capture their delicate flavor — perhaps sautéed and folded into scrambled eggs with ham or in a simple sauce with white wine, shallots, and butter spooned atop a local grass-fed steak or a thick piece of wild California king salmon.

 This is one gnarly fungi.
 Lobster mushrooms are not mushrooms at all, but parasitic fungi that grow on mushrooms — usually short-stalked russula.
 The reddish-orange crust you see is what we refer to as the lobster mushroom, but the familiar shape is the host mushroom it has engulfed.
 The craziest thing is these are not just edible, but highly sought after, thanks to a mild flavor reminiscent of seafood.
 I’ve never tried one myself.
 I’m a little creeped out by the fungi-on-fungi nature of the whole thing, but they sure are striking.